ayoubsvbri/ayoubsabri.github.io/_posts/2018-05-11-uart-ip-vhdl.markdown

 ---

+## Reference design

+A reference design has been included in the repository.
+The example read data from an ultra-sound distance sensor and send the measured value in cm through the UART transmission line.

+---

 ## Deliverables

 - Synthesizable VHDL source code
-- Verification testbenches
+- Basic verification testbenches
-- User guide
+- Detailed user guide